apollo-lang/apollo/doc/javier-chapter.md

 ## Reference Manual and Compiler

-We stated working on the compiler frontend slightly before completing the first draft of our reference manual.
+We started working on the compiler front-end slightly before completing the first draft of our reference manual.
 However, we tried not to adhere too closely to the initial reference manual; we changed the language pretty liberally throughout the course of the semester.
 This flexibility was great for crafting